mendersoftware/mender-docs/03.Artifacts/04.Variables/docs.md

 #### SYSTEMD_AUTO_ENABLE

 Controls whether to run Mender as a systemd service.
-See [Modes of operations](../../Architecture/overview#modes-of-operation) and [Customizations](../../Artifacts/Customizations) for more information.
+See [Modes of operations](../../Architecture/overview#modes-of-operation) and [Build customizations](../../Artifacts/Build-customizations) for more information.